 a.
-Initial demonstration of capability (IDC): Before new analysts run any samples, verify their capability with the method.
-For methods where bias is applicable (see Table 2020:I), run a laboratory-fortified blank (LFB) (2020B.2e), performance evaluation sample, or standard with a known or otherwise certifiable concentration at least four times and compare results to the limits listed in the method or those established by the laboratory.
-If no limit is specified, use the following procedure to establish limits:
+Initial demonstration of capability (IDC): Analysts must demonstrate their capability to use a method before analyzing any samples for the first time using that method.
+For methods in which bias is applicable (see Table 2020:1), run a laboratoryfortified blank (LFB) (2020 B.2e), performance evaluation sample, or standard with a known or otherwise certifiable concentration at least 4 times and compare results to the limits listed in the method or those established by the laboratory.
+If